yixuanx/Resume/README.md

 * Be experieneced in enterprise systems development for saas, big data, java, nodejs, pytorch, react/svelte, electron, postgresql/oracle, redis.
-* Have practical experiences to lead teams for projects develement, test, and delivery, with teams size up to 70+; Able to communicate with users fluently.
+* Have practical experiences to lead teams for projects develement, test, and delivery, with teams size up to 70+; Able to communicate with users fluently by EN.

 # Working Experinces: